ProtectingElections/toolkit/README.md

 The number of columns made the table too wide to embed, so it was suggested that the toolkit be put on a separate page.
 It should be straightforward for a website administrator to upload these files directly.
 However, idea.int is undergoing a remodel while this toolkit is being created, so the files were stored here for now.

+The filtering code is not especially sophisticated, but it gets the job done.
+When the filter button is clicked, or <Enter> is pressed, a loop runs though all rows, and hides items (by turning the css `display` style to `none`) that do not match any of the searched-for values.

 ### Github

 Github is convenient for two reasons: